 Stop Buying Stuff and Simplify Your Life!

-Do you need to stop buying stuff to be a minimalist?
+The battle of minimalism vs. maximalism is real but do you need to stop buying stuff to be a minimalist?
 Well, now you know the answer.
 You will not stop buying stuff as a minimalist.
 You will just be more careful about what you do buy.

 But do you need help simplifying your life in the first place?
 Do you want to declutter your home and your schedule?
 Woudn’t it be nice to spend less time cleaning and running errands?
 Do you want to work towards your big goals or just have more time for your family and your hobbies?